triton-inference-server/tutorials/HuggingFace/README.md

 ## Examples

 For the purposes of this explanation, the `ViT` model([Link to HuggingFace](https://huggingface.co/docs/transformers/v4.24.0/en/model_doc/vit#transformers.ViTModel)) is being used.
+This specific ViT model doesn't have an application head (like image classification) but [HuggingFace provides](https://huggingface.co/models?search=google/vit) ViT models with different heads which users can utilize.

 A good practice while deploying models is to understand the and explore the structure of the model if you are unfamiliar with it.
 An easy way to see the structure with a graphical interface is by using tools like [Netron](https://netron.app/).
-While Triton autogenerates configuration files for the models, the users may still require names of the input and output layers to build clients/model ensembles.
+While Triton autogenerates configuration files for the models, the users may still require names of the input and output layers to build clients/model ensembles for which we can use this tool.

 ![multiple models](./img/netron.PNG)